khalilkasmi/Stage/README.md

-use this branch to post diagrams
+# use this branch to post diagrams
+* note that we use Enterprise Architect as the main modeling software